Dynamical decoupling for superconducting qubits: a performance survey: Introduction

 In this work, we systematically compare a suite of known and increasingly elaborate DD sequences developed over the past two decades (see \cref{tab:dd-seq-sum} for a complete list and Ref.~\cite{souza_robust_2012} for a detailed review).
 These DD sequences reflect a growing understanding of how to build features that suppress noise to increasingly higher order and with greater robustness to pulse imperfections.
 Our goal is to study the efficacy of the older and the more recent advanced sequences on currently available quantum computers.
 To this end, we implement these sequences on three different IBM Quantum Experience (IBMQE) transmon qubit-based platforms: ibmq\_armonk (Armonk), ibmq\_bogota (Bogota), and ibmq\_jakarta (Jakarta).
 We rely on the open-pulse functionality~\cite{openpulse} of IBMQE, which enables us to precisely control the pulses and their timing.
 The circuit-level implementation of the various sequences can be suboptimal, as we detail in the Appendix.

 We assess these DD sequences for their ability to preserve an arbitrary single-qubit state.
+Previous work, focused on the \XY\ sequence, has studied the use of DD to improve two-qubit entanglement~\cite{Pokharel:2018aa} and the fidelity of two-qubit gates~\cite{tripathi2021suppression}, and we leave a systematic survey of the multi-qubit problem for a future publication, given that the single-qubit case is already a rich and intricate topic, as we discuss below.
 By and large, we find that all DD sequences outperform the ``unprotected'' evolution (without DD).
 The higher-order DD sequences, like concatenated DD (CDD~\cite{Khodjasteh:2005xu}), Uhrig DD (UDD~\cite{Uhrig:2007qf}), quadratic DD (QDD~\cite{west_near-optimal_2010}), nested UDD (NUDD~\cite{Wang:10}) and universally robust (UR~\cite{Genov:2017aa}), perform consistently well across devices and pulse placement settings.
 While these more elaborate sequences are statistically better than the traditional sequences such as Hahn echo \cite{hahn_spin_1950}, Carr-Purcell-Meiboom-Gill (CPMG), and XY4~\cite{maudsley_modified_1986} for short pulse intervals, their advantage diminishes with sparser pulse placement.
 As both systematic and random errors, e.g., due to finite pulse-width and limited control, are reduced, advanced sequences will likely provide further performance improvements.
 Overall, our study indicates that the robust DD sequences can be viewed as the preferred choice over their traditional counterparts.

 The structure of this paper is as follows.
 In \cref{sec:DD-background} we review the pertinent DD background and describe the various pulse sequences we tested.
-In \cref{sec:methods}, we detail the experimental setup, the nuances of DD sequence implementation, and the chosen success metrics.
+In \cref{sec:methods}, we detail the cloud-based demonstration setup, the nuances of DD sequence implementation, and the chosen success metrics.
 We describe the results and what we learned about the sequences and devices in \cref{sec:results}.
 A summary of results and possible future research directions are provided in \cref{sec:Conclusion}.
 Additional details are provided in the Appendix.